 Typically, Mexican locals will have Buñuelos with some sprinkled sugar or drizzle it with syrup made from unrefined cane sugar.
 Besides the flattened version, the dessert also comes in a ball shape.
 You will see people often enjoy this along with a hot cup of Mexican chocolate.

 The origin of Mexican wedding cookies dates back to the medieval era of Arabs.
 The main ingredients include butter, spices, sugar, and various nuts.
 Many believe that the dessert came to Mexico by Spanish conquistadors or European nuns in the 16th century.

-What makes the Mexican wedding cookies special is the special dough of the cookies that requires no eggs.
-However, you need to be careful not to over-bake the cookie, or it will ruin the soft texture.
+These Mexican wedding cookies are a special sweet treat requiring no eggs.
+However, you need to be careful to avoid over-baking the cookie, or it will ruin the soft texture.
 The best sign to look for is a light golden on the surface of those cookies.

 Outside of Mexico, the cookies have many names like Snowballs, Butterballs, and Polvorones.
 When consumed, Mexican wedding cookies should have a consistency that melts in your mouth.
 Accompanying that should be a light sweet of sugar and nutty flavor of pecans.

 This dessert is dedicated to people who have a craving for corn.
 You will be amazed by the ingredients to create this corn cake.
 It only takes 3 ingredients to make this recipe.
 They are cornmeal, corn, and cornflour.